 How are Dental Implants Created?

-Dentists often use 3-D imaging technology to create tooth implants that can be installed or placed fairly quickly which also makes them an ideal choice for many individuals; furthermore, if a patient has multiple teeth that need to be fixed or replaced, the All-On-4 technique can be utilized to replace a full set of top or bottom teeth.
+Our dental implant Melbourne dentist uses 3-D imaging technology to create tooth implants that can be installed or placed fairly quickly which also makes them an ideal choice for many individuals; furthermore, if a patient has multiple teeth that need to be fixed or replaced, the All-On-4 technique can be utilized to replace a full set of top or bottom teeth.

 Dental implants are also relatively stable and can be placed without affecting the quality and health of the surrounding teeth, and they allow for eating and chewing normally with no need to remove dentures or otherwise deal with potentially problematic dental work.